metekovshavkat/Calendar-Planner/README.md

 # dayplanner
 This is a day planner that updates using moment.js and stores tasks locally.
-Great tool!
+Great tool to accomplish more by writing down your plans.